Noise Levels in 78266, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 464 78266 residents, or 8.3%, live above that level.
 By land area, 10.5% of 78266 is above 55 dBA.

 Average noise levels for 78266 residents, grouped by direction from the center of 78266.
-Southern 78266 carries the highest population-weighted average; Central 78266 carries the lowest.
-Just 6% of residents in Central 78266 live in blocks above the EPA's 55 dBA threshold, about half the share in Southern 78266.
+The highest population-weighted average is in southwestern 78266; the lowest is in northeastern 78266, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Quiet office

-Southern 78266 sounds about 88% louder than Central 78266 to the human ear, a 9.1 dBA gap.
+To the human ear, noise in southwestern 78266 sounds about 189% louder than in northeastern 78266, a 15.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Loop 1604 do you need to be?